jpatter/LMCO/Lab-2/README.md

 6. Train the data.
 7. Show and evaluate machine learning results.
 8. Automatically tune machine learning results.
-9. Score data and load  into a new table in dashDB.
+9. Score data and load  into a new table in DB2 Warehouse.

 ## Instructions: